Organics management for businesses

 To make this determination, we consulted with local governments, haulers, and compost facilities.
 We also solicited public comment on a preliminary draft of the BOMA map through our E-comments portal.
 The map reflects what we learned through this process.

-To request exclusion, a jurisdiction must submit their request in writing to us at organics@ecy.wa.gov.
-The request must include the following:
+To request an exclusion from a Business Organics Management Area, a jurisdiction must submit their request in writing to us at organics@ecy.wa.gov.
+Please refer to the Exclusion Request Focus Sheet for instructions.

 Organics collection requirements timeline for businesses